 What ever happened to Jesus’ improvement of the human condition?
 Did He die in vain?

 ” meddle not with them that are given to change:” Proverbs_24:21

 Meddle means to braid or intermix; technically it implies “to traffic.”

 Friends, the simplicity of what Christ did 2000 years ago supersedes anything accomplished by social change, religious duty, or competitions of sorts.

-He reinstated a man or woman’s liberty, authority, and security; He brought love, joy and peace, He brought to an end ultimate bondage and shame.
+He reinstated a person’s liberty, authority, and security; He brought love, joy and peace.
+He brought to an end ultimate bondage and shame.
 He saved our souls for eternity!!
-Thanks, Martin Luther for your gutsy stand for Freedom! love ya
+Thanks, Martin Luther for your gutsy stand for Freedom!
+Love Ya!